mask1to/quiz-app-android/README.md

 	- from login action based on who logged in (admin / lecturer / student)
 - SplashScreen with animation

+#### 01/11/2022
+- Adapters for Course and Lecture added
+- RecyclerView implemented for courses and lectures
+- Course and Lecture are from now on data classes as Admin, Student, Lecturer

 # Important files/packages

 ## Entities